dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-2.md

 ![The Matrix movie shown in the movies 'Index' page](~/blazor/tutorials/movie-database-app/part-2/_static/movie-added.png)

-Test the `Edit`, `Details` pages.
+Open the `Edit` page.
+Edit the movie's record and save the changes.

 Examine the `Delete` page, but don't delete *The Matrix* movie from the database.
 The presence of this movie record is valuable in the next step of the tutorial where rendered HTML is studied and some enhancements are made to the data displayed.
-If you already deleted the movie, re-add it using the `Create` page before proceeding to the next part of this series.
+If you already deleted the movie, add the movie to the database again using the `Create` page before proceeding to the next part of the tutorial series.

 ## Stop the app